allthriveai/insights/winning-first-place-mcp-ai-agents-hackathon.md

     if not session or not session.get('final_transcript'):
         return {"error": "No transcript available for scoring"}

-    # Use Azure OpenAI + LangChain for structured analysis
+    # Use the LLM + LangChain for structured analysis
     analysis = await ai_analyze_pitch(
         transcript=session['final_transcript']['total_text'],
         criteria=hackathon_scoring_criteria